bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 Interpreting data as a mixture of standards
 -------------------------------------------

-ATHENA has a capability of fitting a linear combination of standard spectra to an unknown spectra.
+:demeter:`athena` has a capability of fitting a linear combination of standard spectra to an unknown spectra.
 These fits can be done using normalized μ(E), derivative of μ(E), or χ(k) spectra.
 One use of this sort of analysis might be to interpret the kinetics of series of spectra